Piperine / Vitiligo Research

 How you can help

 Research studies require funding.
-Our patents have been licensed to AdPharma, a small company that is working towards commercialization but cannot provide funds at the level needed for this work.
 Dr Soumyanath and collaborators at OHSU have been applying, and will continue to apply to standard sources (like the National Institutes of Health (NIH) to support our research of piperine.
 However, NIH funding is limited, and in the present highly competitive environment it is by no means guaranteed.
 Furthermore, there is a substantial time delay an application to the award being made – generally more than one year.

 Are you interested in supporting research to further understand piperine?
 We are seeking support from anyone interested in furthering this research – including people with vitiligo, and those who wish to help them.
 By donating to the Piperine Fund, you can support the studies outlined above and greatly speed up our research on piperine.
 The generation of initial results will strongly support our applications both to the NIH and to large Pharmaceutical companies to take this work forward and ultimately bring piperine to people with vitiligo.